Plant-Based Diet: Separating Fact from Fiction!

 “Plant-Based Diets Are Inherently Healthy”

-While a well-planned plant-based diet can offer numerous health benefits, simply abstaining from animal products doesn’t guarantee a healthy diet.
 A diet rich in plant-based alternatives like vegan ice cream, french fries, and sugary beverages isn’t better for you than a balanced omnivorous diet.
 Being mindful of your food choices and opting for whole, nutrient-dense plant foods is key.

 “You Can’t Get All the Nutrients You Need from Plants”